 Gates knows, especially as Co-chair of the Gates Foundation, how far the world has advanced in terms of automating menial jobs, eradicating disease, and bringing renewable power to poor regions.

 33 million people could die from a pathogen in less than a year’s time in just over a decade

 Bill Gates’ premonition could be caused by a mutation, accident, or terrorism efforts.
 He said during the Munich Security Conference, “Epidemiologists say a fast-moving airborne pathogen could kill more than 30 million people in less than a year.”
 While horrific, this threat is nothing new.

 For context, the virulent Black Death claimed the lives of between 30 and 60 percent of Europe’s population, reducing the estimated world population from 450 million to between 350 and 375 million people during the 14th century.
 The Spanish Flu killed as many as 50 million—approximately 25 million lives lost in the first 25 weeks alone in 1918.
 More recently, the swine flu of 2009 killed 200,000 people and the HIV/AIDS epidemic is ongoing.

 According to Gates, Africa can achieve the seemingly impossible: food security.
 Thanks to advancements in fertilizers and crops, Africa will soon have much better nutrition and productivity.

 Infrastructural changes are steadily taking place—there are now wider highway networks between production and distribution zones throughout Ghana.
-Also, Senegalese checkpoints lessen delays in food transport.

 Electronic banking and mobile payments will eradicate poverty.

+India is on the cutting edge when it comes to mobile banking.
 Electronic banking systems will change the lives of those in the poorest regions by storing and protecting finances digitally.